SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 14. Colour - White Balance

-A proper white balance is characterized by the whites in an image truly being the color white.
+A proper white balance is characterized by the whites in an image truly being the colour white.

-For instance, in an improper white balance, the whites may have tints of yellow, green, red, or some other color.
-White balance’s formal definition is the process of gathering the accurate colors for the light that is available.
+For instance, in an improper white balance, the whites may have tints of yellow, green, red, or some other colour.
+White balance’s formal definition is the process of gathering accurate colours for the available light.
 Your camera may come with a white balance menu and an auto white balance feature.

 Feedback example: "At 2:22, Jason's shirt seems a little too yellow, can we check the white balance?"

 ### 15. Audio - Sync

-When the audio is recorded separately than the camera, you will need to sync to he recording to the camera audio during the edit.
+When the audio is recorded separately from the camera, you will need to sync the recording to the camera audio during the edit.

-Feedback example: "At 2:22, Adam's mouth moving at a different time than the recording audio, it has a audio sync error."
+Feedback example: "At 2:22, Adam's mouth moving at a different time than the recording audio, it has an audio sync error."

 ### 16. Audio - Denoise

-Audio denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.
+Audio denoising is the process of reducing unwanted audio anomalies like background ambience, wind, or static from dialogue without affecting the quality.

 Feedback example: "At 2:22, I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
 Can we denoise the audio?"